bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 ##### x_device_get_diagnostics task
 This task is used to collect general board/device data

-The data that U collect is:
+The data that I collect is:
     - chip ID
     - Die temperature
     - core clock frequency